JonathanReeve/template-course-website/content/index.md

 2. Parameters TBA.
 2. Submit your Jupyter Notebook (.ipynb) file to CourseWorks.

-## Week 5: Algorithmic and data-driven tools in the criminal justice system
+## Week 5: Algorithms in the criminal justice system

 Required readings: